A reminder that the contribution for Autumn Term 1 is £8.00

 - exploring and using media and materials

 - being imaginative

 Each term we ask for a contribution to buy items to stimulate the childrens learning through cooking.
-Last term we were able to make playdough, have a fruit tasting experience including passion fruit and pineapples and make pancakes on Shrove Tuesday.
+Last term we were able to make playdough and have a fruit tasting experience including passion fruit and pineapples.
 Without your donations we would no longer be able to provide these opportunities.

 This terms donation is £8.
 This is payable on a weekly basis or as a termly payment.